hasindu2008/f5c/_docs/output-eventalign.md

 ### Positive strand

 Assume we have a read signal named rid0 of 1000 signal samples, mapped to a reference contig named ctg0 of 35 bases Assume a k-mer size of 6.
 We have a total of 30 k-mers in the reference.
 Assume the signal-reference alignment looks like in teh figure below.
 Assume that the 12-24th bases (0-index; bed-like; closed) inthis contig are `TTGATGGTGGAA`.
+Thus, 12th kmer is TTGATG, 13th k-mer is TGATGG, 14th k-mer is GATGGT, .. and the 18th k-mer is GTGGAA.

 <img width="900" alt="image" src="../img/eventalign-dna-1.png">